emlid/navio2-docs/docs/Navio-APM/configuring-raspberry-pi.md

 #### Configuring Wi-Fi access

-There are a few ways to configure Raspberry Pi to connect to your WiFi network.
-First, it is necessary to connect a supported USB dongle.
-Raspberry Pi supports a lot of WiFi dongles, the most common ones are based on RTL8192\8188 chipsets, Ralink chips are also widely supported.
+Raspberry Pi3 has an internal Wi-Fi module, while Raspberry Pi2 requires an external USB Wi-Fi dongle.
 An extensive list of supported dongles is available [here](http://elinux.org/RPi_USB_Wi-Fi_Adapters).

 Wi-Fi networks can be configured by editing the /boot/wpa_supplicant.conf file located on SD card.
 To add your network simply add the following lines to it: